 The official language of France is French.
 In the large cities of touristy villages, English at restaurants, shops and hotels is widely spoken.

 Plug Type E, 230v.
 Most outlets will have two round prongs.
 You will need an adapter and a converter if your devices are not dual voltage.
 I used the Insten Universal Adapter with no problem.

 Where to Stay:

 Both Les Baux de Provence & Carrières de Lumières make an easy day trip from Avignon or Marseille.
-But, if you simply want to relax and stay longer you won’t be disappointed with Domaine du Mas Foucray (from $90) or Le Mas D’aigret (from $121) which are both at the foot of the village.
+But, if you simply want to relax and stay longer you won’t be disappointed with Domaine du Mas Foucray (from $90) which is at the foot of the village.